-People injured by a drunk or intoxicated driver have the right to sue for damages.
-The driver does not need to be convicted of a DUI before a civil lawsuit can be filed.
+If you are injured by a drunk or intoxicated driver, you have the right to sue for damages.
+The perpetrator does not need to be convicted of a DUI before a civil lawsuit can be filed.

-The plaintiff simply needs to prove that the driver was negligent under California law.
-A motorist is negligent when he or she:
+You simply need to prove that the driver was negligent under California law.
+A motorist is negligent when they:

-- Fails to use reasonable care to prevent harm to others, or
+- Fail to use reasonable care to prevent harm to others, or

-- Is negligent “per se” by violating a statute, such as:
+- Are negligent “per se” by violating a statute, such as:

 - Vehicle Code 23152(a), driving while under the influence,